 SPIRIT OF JAN KARSKI AWARD

 The Jan Karski Educational Foundation presents the Spirit of Jan Karski Award to individuals who, through their actions, have demonstrated the values represented by Jan Karski.
-We recognize those who have distinguished themselves by defending human rights and dignity, by speaking out against racism and injustice.
+We recognize those who have distinguished themselves by defending human rights and dignity, by speaking out against racism, and who guard ethnic and religious groups and sovereign nations to build an open and tolerant society.

 2019: Peter F. Krogh, Georgetown University’s distinguished Professor Emeritus and former Dean of the School of Foreign Service, as well as friend, boss and mentee of Jan Karski.